grelon/project/PROCESS.md

 **Insights**
 + Recategorizing transactions now works.
 Would be nice if the list of transactions in a category is update and automatically recategorized after a recategorization.

+# 26-6
+**Insights**
++ Copying an array object in Java needs to be done with clone().
+However, the immutable attributes of said object are ONLY copied by reference.
+Thus, clone() doesn't work if you want to deepcopy.
+Solved this, by not copying the object at all, but copying it's attributes.